 Gran Fondo Matildica is an annual cycling event held in the Emilia-Romagna region of northern Italy.
 The event is named after Matilda of Canossa, a powerful noblewoman who ruled the region during the Middle Ages.
 The event is also a UCI Grand Fondo World Series event, rated by Strambecco as one of Italy’s best gran fondo events.
+Note that the 2023 has been postponed from June until August.

 The Gran Fondo Matildica has gained a reputation as one of Italy’s most challenging and scenic cycling events.
 The routes vary in distance and difficulty, ranging from a 48km route to a grueling 160km route with over 3,000 meters of climbing.
 The event attracts amateur and professional cyclists from around the world, with participants coming to challenge themselves on the hilly terrain and take in the stunning views of the surrounding countryside.